Optimizing customer experience is the easiest way for your company to grow.

 If you sell that information to another company it becomes 2nd party data.

 3rd party data refers to data sold by vendors who collect, recycle and sell millions of people’s data through giant marketplaces and platforms.

 Until recently, many businesses have been able to commercialize customer data without much oversight.
 But regulations are changing as customers rightfully begin to understand that their consent and any data they supply is theirs unless agreed otherwise.

 There are two issues at play: privacy and consent.
 Respecting consent and privacy usually means some combination of anonymization techniques and consent forms in your customer experience optimization.

 There is a risk spectrum for the kinds of information you can and cannot use for marketing.
 As a marketer who wants to start optimizing, you must create a data governance strategy that considers the kinds of data you need in order to run different types of tests.

-By building a more mature governance strategy, you can stop being overwhelmed by data and move from the most basic, least risky types of testing to the more advanced.
+Optimizing experiences for your visitors starts with user data from your behavioral and quantitative analytics tools.
+By building a more mature governance strategy, you can stop being overwhelmed by data and move from the most basic, least risky types of testing to the more advanced ones.